rebeccathedev/petfeedd/README.md

 There is a gulp command to make it easy:

 ```
-$ gulp build --image=<your image name> --tag=latest
+$ gulp build --image=<your image name> [--tag=latest] [--arch=<arch>]
 ```

-This will build `<your image name>-arm32v7:latest` and `<your image name>-amd64:latest`.
-Be aware that this will take significant time.
-On my 2018 MacBook Pro it takes about 20 minutes to build the ARM image.
+If you don't pass an `--arch` argument, it will build all architectures.
+Be aware that this will take considerable time (it takes about 20 minutes to build each ARM arch image on my 2018 MacBook Pro).
+For arch, you can pass any of the supported architectures (that have a matching `Dockerfile.<arch>`).

 ## Author